Taillan/AWS-3-Tier-App/README.md

 ## 3 - Create the EC2 instance module

-The EC2 Instance is a web service that provides scalable, resizable, and secure virtual servers in the cloud.
+EC2 instances are virtual servers that provide scalable and secure cloud-based computing.

-We attach a simple script is use for user_data to host a simple web page for the FrontEnd instance and a simple script who update package for BackEnd instance.
+We use a simple script for user_data to host a simple web page for the FrontEnd instance and update packages for the BackEnd instance.

 All the value have defaut value defined in variables.tf